linqingwudiv1/QCorePlugin/readme.md

 support 4.2x.x and 5.3.x

+Tool Plugin.The UE4 Feature Extend/Helper contain some method about Texture/Pipe/WebBrowser/HTTP/IO/JSON

 5.3.x new:

 * lumen high frame ouput and high shot to disk(like scene capture 2d)
 * winapi implmentantion system open file dialog at runtime.
 * Additional Examples

-Tool Plugin.The UE4 Feature Extend and Feature Helper and contain some method about Texture/Pipe/WebBrowser/HTTP/IO/JSON

 # Use Exam